microsoft/z3guide/website/docs-programming/06 - Proof Logs.md

 separating hyper-planes from linear programming proofs (Farkas lemma).
 A separate format is used to trace inference steps for proof mining.
 Proof logs allow to simplify some of the infrastructure around proof reconstruction during search and for proof mining.
-The same logs can be targetted for the different use cases.
+The same logs can be targeted for the different use cases.
 The survey [ProofsForSMT](https://z3prover.github.io/slides/proofs.html) discusses proof formats in use by SMT solvers and includes some additional technical details on proof logs.

 ## Callbacks for clause inferences

 The API exposes a function `Z3_solver_register_on_clause` that is first exposed for C, C++, .Net and Python.
-We here illustrate using it from Python.
-The function lets a client register a callback function that is invoked whenever the main SMT search engine makes an inference.
-The main inference steps are (1) introducing an _assumption_, that is, a clause that is entained from the input formula (formally, the clause is satisfiability preserving when added to the input formula), (2) _deleting_ a clause from the set of active clauses, (3) _rup_, inferring a clause through propositional reasoning, the clause can be justified using
+Here we illustrate using it from Python.
+This function lets a client register a callback that is invoked whenever the main SMT search engine makes an inference.
+The main inference
+steps are (1) introducing an _assumption_,
+that is, a clause that is entailed by the input formula (formally, the clause is satisfiability preserving when added to the input formula), (2) _deleting_ a clause from the set of active clauses, (3) _rup_, inferring a clause through propositional reasoning, the clause can be justified using